jekyllgrim/ZScript_Basics/Defining_ZScript_classes.md

 The basic rules for defining your classes are:

 * Don't use the same names as the existing classes (for example, don't try to code a custom actor named `Zombieman`, give it a different name)
-* To make the actors appear in the game, you either need to create a custom map and place them there manually, or they need to replace existing actors (see below).
+* To make the actors appear in the game, you either need to create a custom map and place them there manually, or they need to replace existing actors.
+One of the next chapters, [How to see your classes in the game](How_to_see_your_classes.md), explains how this works.

 ## Actor states